The classic 1947 Academy-Award nominee The Ghost and Mrs. Muir featured an unforgettably romantic seaside house called Gull Cottage.

 This is one of my favorites, and Gull Cottage is a big reason why.
 Let’s take a look at the ivy-covered house they built for the movie!

 Note: This post contains Amazon affiliate links that may earn commission.

 Gull Cottage in “The Ghost and Mrs. Muir”

 Gull Cottage overlooked the ocean in the (fictitious) English village of Whitecliff-by-the-Sea.

-However, The Ghost and Mrs. Muir was actually filmed on the California coast.
+However, according to IMDb, The Ghost and Mrs. Muir was actually “shot entirely in

-The Monkey Puzzle tree, which Captain Gregg planted himself and was unhappy to see taken down, was real.
+The Monkey Puzzle tree, which Captain Gregg was unhappy to see taken down, was real.

 It was found on the back lot of Fox studios and transplanted for the shoot.